irarainey/vscode-applicationregistrations/README.md

 ![VS Code Sign In](resources/images/sign_in.png)

 The access token used for this extension uses the scope `Directory.AccessAsUser.All`.
 This means that it will use the Azure RBAC directory roles assigned to the authenticated user, and hence requires a role that allows for application management.
 More details on this scope can be found on this [Microsoft Graph Permission Explorer](https://graphpermissions.merill.net/permission/Directory.AccessAsUser.All).

+## Eventual Consistency
+Azure Active Directory stores multiple copies of data to handle large read volume and provide high availability.
+When data is created or updated, the change will eventually be applied to all the copies.
+This means that occasionally after making changes they may not initially be reflected in the application list.

+Microsoft Graph API manages this with the use of an eventual consistency header in API requests.
+Adding this header means the API will only return the results of objects where all copies have been updated.
+This can sometimes lead to confusing results.

+Furthermore, some advanced functionality of Graph API such as server-side sorting and filtering only works when explicitly telling the API to use eventual consistency.
+To deliver a better user experience this extension offers the ability to make Graph API calls with or without the eventual consistency header required for advanced queries.
+This can be enabled or disabled in the user settings.

+As a rule of thumb, if you are working with a small list of applications (less than 200 in total) it is recommended to disable the use of the eventual consistency header _(this is the default)_.
+The application list will then be sorted client-side, although the filter option will be unavailable.

+If you are working with a large list of applications (more than 200 in total) then it is recommended to enable the use of the eventual consistency header.
+This will allow the list of applications to be filter server-side and enforce the application of the filter command before results are returned.

+If you have enabled the use of the eventual consistency header experience and some applications or properties are not initially showing correctly after creation or editing then simply wait a short time and refresh the list again.
+Read more on [Eventual Consistency](https://blogs.aaddevsup.xyz/2021/08/why-do-i-sometimes-get-a-404-when-trying-to-update-an-azure-directory-object-after-i-just-created-it/).

 ## Functionality In Progress
 The following functionality has not yet been implemented, but is on the backlog for addition in future releases.
 If any of this functionality is required you can right-click the application and open in the portal blade to manage them.
 If you have any suggestions for useful functionality please get in touch.